scott-mescudi/gauth/README.md

 Make sure you include {{.Link}} exactly where you want the users to click, as this will dynamically generate the actual verification URL.
 It’s crucial that this placeholder is placed properly, as it will take users to the right page for verification.

 # OAuth

 So, you’re tired of basic email and password authentication?
-(We get it—it's like using dial-up internet when fiber optics exist.)
-Or maybe you just want to make your app look even cooler by offering OAuth?
+(We get it—it’s like using dial-up when fiber optics exist.)
+Or maybe you just want to make your app look cooler by offering OAuth?
 Well, **Gauth** has you covered!

-At the moment, we support **GitHub** and **Google OAuth**, but we’re working hard to add more options.
+Currently, we support **GitHub** and **Google OAuth**, with more providers coming soon.

+## Setting Up OAuth

-Here’s how to get OAuth working in your app, with the **OauthConfig** struct you’ll need to configure:
+To enable OAuth in your app, configure the **OauthConfig** struct as shown below:

 ```go
 // OauthConfig defines OAuth configurations for multiple providers.